Relaxation techniques: Try these steps to reduce stress

 - Reducing muscle tension and chronic pain

-- Improving concentration and mood
+- Improving focus and mood

 - Improving sleep quality